cristinalom/coordinista-service/docs/outfits-get-all-outfits-by-season.md

 # Tutorial: Get an outfit by season

 This tutorial shows you the process to get an outfit from the Coordinista service based on the season.
-> This tutorial takes about 10 minutes to complete
+> This tutorial takes about 10 minutes to complete.

 ## Prerequisites